Terms and Conditions & Privacy

 10. IF THERE IS A PROBLEM WITH THE PRODUCT

-10.1 We guarantee the wooden frames of all manufactured furniture for 15 years from the date of delivery.
-The guarantee excludes normal wear and tear, fillings, fabrics, legs and mechanisms.
+10.1 We guarantee the wooden frames of all manufactured furniture used in residential indoor environments for lifetime of the original purchaser from the date of delivery (subject to proof of purchase).
+The guarantee excludes normal wear and tear, wood finishing, fixtures, fillings, fabrics, components and mechanisms.
 This guarantee is given in addition to and not in substitution of your statutory rights.

 10.2 We will only replace like for like, therefore you cannot change any of the sizes, fillings or fabrics.
 Upon a return, if a change is requested, you will incur further costs.
 Please contact us on 020 8993 4415 or write to us at firstname.lastname@example.org to request a quotation.